GSO Test

 Intent

 The Computing curriculum is designed to prepare the children to engage knowledgeably and safely in the ever-changing world of technology.
-Each year contains a set of progressive skills and knowledge that are challenging, engaging and accessible.
+Each year group contains a set of progressive skills and knowledge that are challenging, engaging and accessible.

 To ensure the children gain the relevant and varied skills, there is a balance of:

-We aim for the children to reach a suitable level for their education beyond primary school and as active participants in the digital world.
+We aim for the children to reach a suitable level ready for their education beyond primary school and as active participants in the digital world.

 National Curriculum - Computing